PyBites-Open-Source/pybites-carbon/README.md

 To run this automatically upon starting a new shell, add this line to your `.zshrc` or `.bashrc` file.

+TODO: Chrome might not be the best tool anymore, see [this issue](https://github.com/PyBites-Open-Source/pybites-carbon/issues/9) to compare to Selenium / Firefox or Playwright ...

 ## Slow internet

 If you have a slow internet connection you can optionally set `SECONDS_SLEEP_BEFORE_DOWNLOAD` to a value higher than the default `3`.
 This is the time the script waits between clicking on "export image" and closing the driver connection to the carbon site (ending the script).